rcl-ssl/docs/autorenew/test.md

 ### Test Certificate Renewal

- - To manually test the certificate renewal process, open the 'Certificate-Renew-Manual' function
+ - To manually test the certificate renewal process, open the 'Certificate-Schedule-Renewals-Manual' function

-- In the **Certificate-Renew-Manual** function, click on 'Code + Test', and expand the 'Logs' window
+- In the **Certificate-Schedule-Renewals-Manual** function, click on 'Code + Test', and expand the 'Logs' window

 - Switch to **Filesystem Logs** instead of **App Insights Logs**